orbitalchicken/Roadmap/Postponed.md

 Cinnammon
 ---------
+	desktop icons text color is too dark and barely visible on a dark background Bluetooth headset connects, but cannot stream audio and does not show up in pulseaudio as valid output device.
+	Nemo conflicts with fcitx, the best chinese input method.
+I can’t rename anything in Nemo with fcitx. the zoom doesn’t zoom IN on a reboot after you activate it. however, if you first zoom OUT, all works as advertised after that.
+	Cinnamon isn’t scaling user defined panel sizes properly.
+If I select Numix as my theme and set a customised panel size, when clicking Allow Cinnamon to Scale Panel Text and Icons, the text on the right side of the panel bar seems to go a bit blurry.
+This didn’t happen on the last release.
+The update shield sometimes goes wonky too which I assume is related.
-	The cinnamon-sound-applet’s icon renders incorrectly in i3wm’s system tray (it was fine with the version of cinnamon that shipped with LM16 and the same version of i3 (4.7.2)).
+	The power button set to “shut down immediately” still ‘asks’ The cinnamon-sound-applet’s icon renders incorrectly in i3wm’s system tray (it was fine with the version of cinnamon that shipped with LM16 and the same version of i3 (4.7.2)).
 I was able to get it working via brute force specifying the path to the icon, but it would be nice if it worked out of the box.
 	System Settings/ Panel/ Auto Hide Options (either checked), System Settings/ Applets/ Menu/ Configure/ (check “open the menu when I move my mouse over it”).
 With these two options checked together the menu will preform a disconcerting bounce up or down, usually away from the user.
 	When trying to connect my ext.hard drive via smb when double clicking on the globe icon (workgroup) nemo closes down